craigahobbs/hobbs-family-cookbook/recipes/BerryCrisp.md

 Serve with whipped cream or ice cream.

-\* If using frozen berries, let that slightly.
+\* If using frozen berries, let thaw slightly.

 When the kids were little we would pick blackberries here on the Island and freeze them for winter use.
 We had lots of "free" desserts.